 In addition to the standard 3 1/2 week session, we offer a 10-day Intro Experience program.
 This Intro Experience option is only for first-time Harlam campers and is available for a limited number of entering 3rd to 5th graders.
 For more details, please call the Camp Harlam office.

 Camp Harlam's Counselor in Training (C.I.T.) program is designed to bridge the gap from being a camper to being a staff member.
 The program combines leadership training, education on how to be a staff member, hands-on experience working with campers and separate activities just for the young adults in the Gesher program.
-A select group of young men and women are accepted into this program based on their applications, personal interviews, essays and recommendations.
-Email Alyssa Kress, Assistant Director, to be notified when application information becomes available.
+A select group is accepted into this program based on their applications, personal interviews, essays and recommendations.
+The application for Gesher 2018 is now open.
+Visit our Gesher page for more information.

 Other opportunities for teens entering grades 9 to 12